-A Bengal for five seasons (2009-13) and the team’s franchise player in ’13, Johnson returns to Cincinnati as a major free agent acquisition after spending 2014 with Tampa Bay ...
-Logged 11.5 sacks for Bengals in ’12, and in ’13 he led Cincinnati defensive line tackles (74) and had 33 QB pressures with 3.5 sacks ...
-Played in 79 of a possible 80 regular-season games during his first Bengals stint and also played in all four Cincinnati postseason games in that period.
+A Bengal for five seasons (2009-13) and the team’s franchise player in ’13, Johnson returned to Cincinnati as free agent for ’15 after spending ’14 with Tampa Bay ...
+Posted 42 tackles, five sacks, three forced fumbles (team lead), a fumble recovery and two passes defensed ...
+Logged 11.5 sacks for Bengals in 2012, and in ’13 he led Cincinnati defensive in line tackles (74) and had 33 QB pressures with 3.5 sacks ...
+Has played in 95 of a possible 96 regular-season games during his Bengals seasons and has also played in all five Cincinnati postseason games in that period.

 Career transactions: Selected by Cincinnati in third round of 2009 NFL Draft (70th overall) ...
 Signed with Bengals on 7-29-09 ...
 Designated as Bengals franchise player on 3-1-13 ...
 Re-signed with Bengals as designated franchise player on 3-15-13 ...
 Signed with Tampa Bay as unrestricted free agent on 3-14-14 ...
 Contract terminated by Buccaneers on 3-11-15 ...
 Signed with Cincinnati as free agent on 3-15-15.

 2015 general: Played in Games 1-16, with starts in Games 2-16 at RDE ...
 Did not start season opener due to missed time in preseason because of knee injury ...
 His 13 total QB hits ranked third on team, and was tied for third in total tackles for loss (six) ...
 Also started Wild Card playoff.